epsilon537/boxlambda/_drafts/building-sw-and-gw-with-cmake.markdown

 cd <boxlambda_root_dir>/build/arty-a7-100 && make hello_dbg_impl && make hello_dbg_load
 ```

 The build directory tree mimics the source tree.
-When a build has completed, a gateware project's Verilator model or the Vivado project files can be found under that project's directory.
+When a build has been completed, a gateware project's Verilator model or the Vivado project files can be found under that project's directory.
 E.g.:
 ```
 $ cd build/arty-a7-35/gw/projects/hello_world
 $ make hello_world_synth